-3.1 Where land disturbing activities occurring within VDOT right of way are regulated under the Virginia ESC Law and Regulations, Section 107.14(a) of the VDOT R&B Specifications requires that all contractors performing such land disturbing activities have a person certified by the Department in erosion and sediment control within the project limits.
-This certification requirement is mandatory for both those contractors performing land disturbing activities under contracts managed by VDOT (including PPTA and Design Build agreements) and for those performing land disturbing activities on VDOT right of way under a Land Use Permit.
+3.1 Where land disturbing activities occurring within VDOT right of way are regulated under the Virginia ESC Law and Regulations, Section 107.16(a) of the 2007 VDOT R&B Specifications requires that all contractors performing such land disturbing activities have a person certified by the VDOT in erosion and sediment control within the project limits.
+This certification requirement is mandatory for all contractors performing land disturbing activities under contracts managed by VDOT, including PPTA and Design Build agreements.
+For contractors performing land disturbing activities on VDOT right of way under a Land Use Permit, the certification requirements of Section 107.16(a) shall apply if the area of land disturbance within the VDOT right of way exceeds that noted in Sections 4.3 and 4.4 of this document.